siddhartha-komodo/slate/source/includes/_123-mining.md

 The `submitblock` method instructs the daemon to propose a new block to the network.

 <aside class="notice">
-  The `jsonparametersobject` parameter is currently ignored.
-See https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki for full specification
+  The <b>jsonparametersobject</b> parameter is currently ignored.
+See <a href="https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki">the linked documentation</a> for full specification details.
 </aside>

 <aside class="notice">
-  Note: for more information on `submitblock` parameters and results, see: https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki#block-submission
+  Note: for more information on <b>submitblock</b> parameters and results, see <a href="https://github.com/bitcoin/bips/blob/master/bip-0022.mediawiki#block-submission">the linked documentation</a>.
 </aside>

 ### Arguments: